Cyclone Debbie lashes Queensland coast

 - Wind is strong enough to "blow you away," mayor says

-(CNN)Tropical Cyclone Debbie barreled down on northeast Australia Tuesday, dumping torrential rain on the region and leaving more than 50,000 homes without power.
+(CNN)Tropical Cyclone Debbie barreled down Tuesday on northeast Australia, dumping torrential rain on the region and leaving more than 50,000 homes without power.

 The massive storm is the most powerful since Cyclone Yasi, a Category 5 storm which tore through the region in 2011.